YS996X/Focus-Flow/README.md

 ## Configuration

 If you want to use Firebase or any API features, you must provide your own credentials in the appropriate config files (see `lib/firebase.ts` and `lib/api-config.json`).

-## Public Domain

-This project has been placed in the public domain by Yuvraj Singh and Om Dwivedi.
-You are free to use, modify, distribute, or repurpose this code for any purpose, personal or commercial, without restriction or attribution.

-Enjoy and make it your own!